-'''

 int enif_getenv(const char key, char value, size_t value_size)

 Same as erl_drv_getenv.

-'''

-'''

 int enif_has_pending_exception(ErlNifEnv env, ERL_NIF_TERM reason)

-'''

 Returns true if a pending exception is associated with the environment env.
 If reason is a NULL pointer, ignore it.
-Otherwise, if a pending exception associated with env exists, set ERL_NIF_TERM to which reason points to the value of the exception's term.
+Otherwise, if a pending exception associated with env exists, set reason to the value of the exception term.
 For example, if enif_make_badarg is called to set a pending badarg exception, a later call to enif_has_pending_exception(env, &reason) sets reason to the atom badarg, then return true.